wheelcomplex/syncthing/protocol/PROTOCOL.md

    synchronization.
 A peer may set this bit to indicate that it can temporarily not serve data for the file.

+ - Bit 17 ("R") is set when the file record represents a directory.
+   The block list contains zero blocks.

- - Bit 0 through 17 are reserved for future use and shall be set to zero.
+ - Bit 0 through 16 are reserved for future use and shall be set to zero.

 ### Request (Type = 2)